ArduPilot/ardupilot_wiki/plane/source/docs/guide-four-channel-plane.rst

 same inputs.
 If everything is setup correctly, the plane should be almost ready to fly.

 If in MANUAL mode the surfaces move backward with stick movements now, the corresponding RC input should be reversed.
 To do this, in Mission Planner RCn_REVERSED can be easily set on the SETUP/Mandatory Hardware/Radio Calibration page.
 There is a check box "Reverse" next to each input bar.
 You can reverse the correct parameter by checking the box.
-However, if :ref:`common-radio-control-calibration' was followed correctly, changing RC input reversal will not be necessary.
+However, if :ref:`common-radio-control-calibration` was followed correctly, changing RC input reversal will not be necessary.

 Servo Trim
 ==========